1st Edition

 Tracey Durner and Danielle Cotter

-6. Banks, Bucks, and Bombs: Financial Institutions Efforts to Combat Money Laundering and Terrorist Financing Maria Nizzero
+6. Banks, Bucks, and Bombs: Financial Institutions' Efforts to Combat Money Laundering and Terrorist Financing Maria Nizzero

-Kingsley E Ezemenaka
+Kingsley Emeka Ezemenaka

 8. Social Media and Terrorist Financing

-Gordon R Alley-Young
+Gordon Alley-Young

-Victoria (Williams) McCloud
+Victoria H McCloud

 10. Drug Trafficking and Terrorism Financing: A Transnational Synthesis